 Disaster Day

 February 5 is Disaster Day—a time to reflect on the many disasters that can impact our lives in order to reduce the potential damage caused by adverse events.
 One thing that employees should know is how to have an emergency plan at home.
-According to the NFPA, only one in three households have an emergency plan.
+According to the NFPA, only one in three households has an emergency plan.
 And of the ones that do have an emergency plan, less than half have actually practiced it.

 In order to have an effective emergency plan at home you need to ensure that it prepares you for any number of disasters, and not just fires—think floods, earthquakes, extreme heat or cold or storms that cause lengthy power outages.